JackHalgh/Light-pollution-and-pond-soundscapes/README.md

 ![Image](https://github.com/user-attachments/assets/f2104c4f-8cf8-408a-9339-2aacc04a422a)

 Darker red bars further to the left indicate _lower_ values of acoustic indices during the preiod when the light was on.
-Therefore, possibly _less_ stridulation but will need to check this again count data and what it is the acoustic index is measuring exactly.
+Therefore, possibly _less_ stridulation but will need to check this against count data and what it is the acoustic index is measuring exactly.

 Darker blue bars furtger to the right indicate _higher_ values of acoustic indices during the preiod when the light was on.
-Therefore, possibly _more_ stridulation but will need to check this again count data and what it is the acoustic index is measuring exactly.
+Therefore, possibly _more_ stridulation but will need to check this against count data and what it is the acoustic index is measuring exactly.

+Empty spaces / no bars indicated a non-signifcant result for that acoustic index.